-Khloe Warned Tristan Only Hanging Around Because of Kardashian Fame
+Khloe Warned Tristan Only Hanging Around Because Of Kardashian Fame

 “He is open to sharing his life with Khloe with the world… when the NBA season is over of course,” the source added.
 The two recently rang in the New Year together were they passionately kissed and embraced as the clock ticked down to midnight.

-Meanwhile, despite he and Kardashian recently making their divorce final and her clear and present involvement with Thompson, Odom recently went on record with his hope that the two can again find their way back to each other.
+Meanwhile, despite him and Kardashian recently making their divorce final and her clear and present involvement with Thompson, Odom recently went on record with his hope that the two can again find their way back to each other.

 In an upcoming episode of The Doctors, Odom admitted that he is still in love with his ex-wife and he looks forward to the day when they might reunite.

-The two were married in 2009 and as recently as last year Kardashian camped out at Odom’s hospital bedside after he suffered a near fatal drug overdose while staying at a Las Vegas brothel.
+The two were married in 2009 and as recently as last year Kardashian camped out at Odom’s hospital bedside after he suffered a near-fatal drug overdose while staying at a Las Vegas brothel.

 Odom was hospitalized for several weeks and there was speculation that he and Kardashian might be on the verge of giving things another try before Thompson stepped into the picture.